 Photo and Video Evidence Authentication

-Once the photo or video evidence passes the relevance test it’s still not allowed until it passes the authentication test.
+Once the photo or video evidence passes the relevance test it’s still not allowed until it passes the authentication test carried out by Video Forensic Experts.
 Does the photo accurately represent its subject?
 Authenticating photo or video evidence raises the issue of whether it fairly and accurately depicts the subject, for example, as it appeared on the date of the accident.

 Authentication problems can pose barriers.
 There was snow in the road when the car accident in the case happened, but by the time the photos were taken it melted.
 A mechanical contraption causing catastrophic bodily injury may have had a guard installed after the incident.
 By the time a video could be taken, a modification changed the machine.
 In both cases, an explanation by the witness may or may not make the representation admissible.